 If you deliver your baby early, you’re at higher risk for not making enough milk.
 That’s because hormones needed for milk production increase when you’re near your baby.
 To help with this, new moms are encouraged to visit their baby in the NICU as soon as they are able.
 We also encourage skin-to-skin contact with your baby for both parents.
 This is called kangaroo care, and the extra touch helps you bond with your baby and encourages milk production.
 It’s normal for many moms to produce only a small amount of breast milk in the first three to five days after delivery, but every drop counts, and we’ll be there to support and encourage you until your milk supply is well established.

-Why choose Ohio State for lactation services?
+Why choose Ohio State lactation consultants?

-Our efforts to promote, protect and encourage breastfeeding have been recognized by the Ohio Hospital Association and the Ohio Department of Health’s First Steps for Healthy Babies program.
-Our commitment to lactation best practices has helped us earn two stars from their First Steps and Baby-Friendly Hospitals program.
+• Our efforts to promote, protect and encourage breastfeeding have been recognized by the Ohio Hospital Association and the Ohio Department of Health’s First Steps for Healthy Babies program.

-In addition, we’ve earned Maternity Care Best Practice Bag Free Recognition, which is presented by First Steps for Healthy Babies in partnership with the Ohio Breastfeeding Alliance and the Ohio Lactation Consultant Association.
+• We’ve earned Maternity Care Best Practice Bag Free Recognition, which is presented by First Steps for Healthy Babies in partnership with the Ohio Breastfeeding Alliance and the Ohio Lactation Consultant Association.
 This designation recognizes our maternity center’s decision to not distribute infant formula or sample packs to parents — an important stance when reinforcing the benefits of breast milk.

 Subscribe.
 Get just the right amount of health and wellness in your inbox.